JesseStorms/docker_modmailbot/README.md

       - /path/to/attachments:/bot/attachments
 ```

-Start the bot using `docker-compose up -d -f docker-compose.yaml`.
-Replace `docker-compose.yaml` with whatever you named it.
+Start the bot using `docker-compose up -d`, stop the bot using `docker-compose down`.

 ## Why does this exist?